stablekernel/aqueduct/docs/docs/db/executing_queries.md

 List<User> allUsers = await query.fetch();
 ```

 A fetch `Query<T>` uses its `where` property to filter the result set, just like delete and update queries.
 Any properties set in the query's `values` are ignored when executing a fetch, since there is no need for them.
 In addition to fetching a list of instances from a database, you may also fetch a single instance with `fetchOne`.
 If no instance is found, `null` is returned.
-(If more than one instance is found, an exception is thrown.)

 ```dart
 var query = new Query<User>()